Getting started with a walking or running plan

 Today, in our stay-at-home world, those tales of the cabin fevered going over the edge are ringing a little too true.

-Walking as few as 30 minutes a day, five days a week has been shown to yield significant health benefits, including lowering your stress level and improving your mood.
+Walking as few as 30 minutes a day, five days a week has been shown to have significant health benefits.
+These benefits include lowering your stress level and improving your mood.
 Among walking’s other benefits:

 - Lower blood pressure and cholesterol

-- Lower fasting blood sugar (which contributes to lowering your chances of type 2 diabetes)
+- Lower fasting blood sugar (which can help lower your chances of type 2 diabetes)

 - Improved memory and cognitive function